TonnyStark1998/odoo_test/third_party_addons/ce/accounting_pdf_reports/README.rst

 ====================================
-Odoo 13 Accounting Financial Reports
+Odoo 16 Accounting Financial Reports
 ====================================

-This Module will bring back the accounting reports for Odoo 13 Community Edition
+This Module will provide all the financial reports for odoo 16 community edition

 Installation
 ============